bhoward/focsipedia/docs/fp/intro.md

 ```
 the result will be $3^3 + 4^3 + 5^3$,
 which is 216.

+[^4]: In the 1930's, the mathematician Alonzo Church introduced
+the use of the Greek letter lambda ($\lambda$) to indicate an
+otherwise unnamed function defined by a formula.
+That is, instead
+of writing "the function $f$ where $f(x) = \textit{some formula}$",
+he wrote "$\lambda x(\textit{some formula})$".
+When the first
+functional programming language, LISP (invented in the late 1950's),
+needed a way to create function values, John McCarthy adopted Church's
+use of lambda, and the name has stuck.

 Many languages now support a similar syntax for creating anonymous
 function values, and offer some facility for working with functions